MongoDB.local In Auckland is done and dusted for 2023, and to call it an outrageous success would almost be an understatement.

 Long-term decisions require careful consideration, and it was interesting that in a follow-up conversation with an experienced engineer over lunch, he commented that the more experienced he became, the more cautious he became in his decision-making because he realised the significance and the impact that those decisions would have on his organisation.

-When a building collapses, and people are injured or killed, we expect the engineers that designed and built that building to answer some questions.
-Shouldn't we then, in the same way, have that same expectation of ourselves when systems fail and businesses collapse and die?
+When a building collapses and people are injured or killed, we expect the engineers who designed and built that building to answer some very serious questions.

 I also spoke about some practical steps we've implemented at Cloudize to ensure this type of failure will not occur in our business.

 Composition has always been part of good software design.
-However, as we abstract our level of composition and we start designing engineering solutions by composing systems from reliable, robust, secure and dependable cloud technologies, we find ourselves in a wonderful position to reduce our area of focus and expertise to our core value proposition, the thing our customers genuinely care about, the reason that our businesses exist and what our customers pay us for.
+However, as we abstract our level of composition and start designing engineering solutions by composing capabilities from reliable, robust, secure and dependable cloud technologies, we find ourselves in a wonderful position to reduce our area of focus and expertise to that which is core to our business - the thing our customers genuinely care about - the reason that our businesses exist and what our customers pay us for.

-My final challenge to the audience was never to stop asking, "What else am I doing that my customers don't directly care about?".
-Inevitably, there will be several things that your customers indirectly care about.
-These are not the things you should be building but rather present an opportunity for you to partner with organisations that have made delivering those capabilities their primary reason for existence.
+Inevitably, your customers will indirectly care about several things.
+These are not the things you should be building; instead, they should present an opportunity for you to partner with organisations that have made delivering those capabilities their primary reason for existence.